KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 ![Edit - Home pg](static/images/TESTING/UST/UST-edit-delete.png)
 ![Edit definition form](static/images/TESTING/UST/UST-edit-def-form.png)

-### **UST7: *Delete any definition I have added:***
+### **UST8: *Delete any definition I have added:***
-A logged in user can choose to delete any of their own added definitions.
+A logged-in user can choose to delete any of their own added definitions.
 This can be achieved across the site:
-* On the users profile page
+* On the user's profile page
 * On the home page
 * On any of the category pages
 * By searching for a specific definition in the search bar and accessing the definition in the search results.
 Click on the delete button.